 Imacehual (MH518r)

-This simplex glyph for the personal name Imacehual (perhaps "“His/Her Merits,” “His/Her Worthy One,” or “His/Her Vassal”) is attested here as a man's name.
-It shows the man in question with a dancer's handheld fan or a headdress of six green feathers (probably quetzalli, though this does not enter into the decipherment of the name).
-This feather fan is attached to a red, t-shaped device--possibly wooden--that connects to the back of the tribute payer's head.
+This simplex glyph for the personal name Imacehual ("His Merits," attested here as a man's name) shows the man in question with a headdress of green feathers (probably quetzalli, though this does not enter into the decipherment of the name) attached to a red, t-shaped device that connects to the back of his head.
 The red is slightly pink or purple.
 The man's face is painted a flesh tone.

 Stephanie Wood

 The colors for this glyph are unusual for the Matrícula de Huexotzinco, which presents most glyphs in black and white.
-The headdress (perhaps a tzoncalli) or feather fan might be considered in two ways for reaching an understanding of the name Imacehual.
-It may have been a gift as a result of some perceived merit on the part of the person who wore it, something he deserved (-macehual), and possessed in the third person singular (i-), resulting in "His Merit."
+The headdress (perhaps a tzoncalli) might be considered in two ways for reaching an understanding of the name Imacehual.
+It may have been a gift as a result of some merit on his part, something he deserved (-macehual), and possessed in the third person singular (i-), resulting in "His Merit."
 The other option would be that this headdress was related to his role in a dance (macehualiztli).
 Perhaps both were true.
-A final consideration is that the person wearing this feather device was someone's vassal (macehualli), but this decipherment seems less likely.
+A final consideration is that this man was someone's vassal (macehualli), but it seems less likely.

 The possessive pronoun in the third person singular (i-) is not represented visually unless the fact that the headdress is connected to the head of the person named underlines that it is *his*.
 If that is the case, then this could be seen as a compound glyph, not just a simplex.